TV Pop Diaries

 to do so.
 A re-

-Several of the few surviving shows have been released on DVD and CD, while an excellent article by Adam James Smith appeared in issue 92 of Shindig.
+Several of the few surviving shows have been released on DVD and CD, while an excellent article on the show, written by Adam James Smith appeared in issue 92 of Shindig.

 COLOUR ME POP